 Certified Medical Assistant (CMA) Certification Exam Preparation

 Once the student has met all of the eligibility requirements to pursue certification as a Certified Medical Assistant, he or she should decide when to sit for the exam.
-However, before scheduling a date to take the exam, the individual should make sure that he or she is fully prepared to succeed.
-Taking the exam without adequate preparation could lead to poor results and likely would require the individual to retake it at some point in time in the future.
+However, before scheduling a date to take the exam, the individual should ensure that he or she is fully prepared to succeed.
+Taking the exam without adequate preparation could lead to poor results and likely require the individual to retake it at some point in the future.

-In reality, there is no one single best way to study for the examination, as each student will benefit more from certain methods than others.
+There is no one best way to study for the examination, as each student will benefit more from certain methods than others.
 Being diligent and covering specific subject areas throughout studying will help ensure that the individual is fully prepared for what to expect.

 - A-D Clinical Competency

 - Interviewing Techniques